xorbitsai/inference/doc/source/getting_started/using_xinference.rst

 You can use ``xinference engine`` command to query the combination of parameters of the model you want to launch.
 This will demonstrate under what conditions a model can run on which inference engines.

+For LLM, embedding and rerank models, engine discovery combines results from all registered workers.
+Engine names and parameter combinations retain their first-seen order, with duplicate combinations removed; an available engine takes precedence over another worker's unavailability message.
+Empty worker results are skipped, and local discovery is used if all results are empty.
+A worker query error fails the request instead of returning an incomplete capability list.

 For example:

 #.
 I would like to query about which inference engines the ``qwen-chat`` model can run on, and what are their respective parameters.